WilliamLin630/MicrOcaml/README.md

 ## Functions

-MicroCaml treats functions as first-class citizens.
 Functions can be passed as arguments, returned from other functions, or stored in data structures.

 ### 1. **Anonymous Functions**
   - Functions are defined using the `fun` keyword followed by the parameter and body.